robertoostenveld/sandbox-build/README.md

 # sandbox-build

-This is a test repository for using GitHub actions to build containers and to store those in a package.
+This is a test to build Apptainer containers using GitHub actions and to store them as GitHub packages.